iocx-dev/.github/profile/README.md

 # iocx-dev

-The official developer ecosystem for IOC extraction, enrichment, and YARA generation.
+The official developer ecosystem for IOC extraction, and enrichment.

-Welcome to iocx‑dev, the home of the `iocx` and `yarx` toolchain — a modern, extensible ecosystem for extracting Indicators of Compromise (IOCs), enriching them, and generating high‑quality YARA rules.
+Welcome to iocx‑dev, the home of the `iocx` toolchain — a modern, extensible ecosystem for extracting Indicators of Compromise (IOCs), enriching them, and performing deterministic static analysis.

 This organisation hosts:

 - the iocx core engine
-- the yarx YARA generation framework
 - the official plugin ecosystem
 - templates, examples, and documentation
 - tooling and integrations built around the platform